IGME-202-2231/Zomboids/README.md

 ## Simulation Design

 My simulation will create a map filled with people wandering freely.
-When the player clicks, a zombie is spawned at the location of the click.
+When the player right clicks, a zombie is spawned at the location of the click.
 The humans will flee as the zombie seeks out the nearest.
 On collision, the human will turn into a zombie and then seek with the other zombie.
 This continues until every human is a zombie.
+If player right clicks they shoot a bullet which will kill zombies and humans.
+If player clicks space, 1 or 2 trucks will spawn and kill vereyone in their path.

 ### Controls
 Player can click to spawn zombies.